cobleg/EnergyFinancialMarkets/Assignment-questions.md

 		“Five Minute Settlement.” n.d.
 AEMC.
 Accessed November 13, 2022. [https://www.aemc.gov.au/rule-changes/five-minute-settlement](https://www.aemc.gov.au/rule-changes/five-minute-settlement).

 2. Using actual 5-minute spot price data for VIC, produce summary statistics (average, standard deviation, etc.) for the historical spot price distribution, dividing your data into the following two time periods: (i) 12am on 1 October 2020 to 11.55pm on 31 March 2021, and (ii) 12am on 1 October 2021 to 11.55pm on 31 March 2022.
 Explain any discernible differences in spot price outcomes between the two periods.
 Data can be sourced from AEMO (https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/data-nem/aggregated-data). **(4 marks)**

+	**Notes**
+	- Five minute data not available until 1 October 2021.
+Need to use 30 minutes and aggregate the second data sample to 30 minutes.

 #### 1.4 Setting portfolio limits for Diverse Energy  (6 marks total)